Beyond the Trade-off Curve: Multivariate and Advanced Risk-Utility Maps for Evaluating Anonymized and Synthetic Data: Visualization and Evaluation Tools

-Radial profile plots place each metric on a separate radial axis and connect the values for each anonymization approach or dataset to form a polygonal profile similar to PCP but on a circular basis (cf. Figure \ref{fig:origami}).
-Although originally proposed for variables with a circular course \parencite[p.~78]{Mayr_1877_Gesetzmaessigkeit}, the visualization is now widely used for general multi-criteria comparison.
+Radial profile plots represent multivariate performance by placing each metric on a separate radial axis and connecting the corresponding values to form a polygonal profile (cf. Figure~\ref{fig:origami}).
+Similar in spirit to parallel coordinate plots, they provide a compact visual summary of how an anonymization approach performs across multiple risk and utility dimensions simultaneously.
+Although early forms were developed for cyclic phenomena \parencite[p.~78]{Mayr_1877_Gesetzmaessigkeit}, radial plots are now widely used for general multi-criteria comparison.

-One constructs the plot by placing the measure names on the radial axes, plotting the measures’s min–max normalized values as points, and connecting them to form a polygon.
-This polygonal profile provides a comprehensive view of the performance of an anonymization approach.
-Area-based summaries of the polygon and its radial profile expose trade-offs: a bulge on one utility axis may coincide with a dip elsewhere, highlighting opposing tendencies.
-Radar charts provide a holistic view of each anonymization approach's multivariate measure profile, revealing both how measures vary within an approach and how approaches compare across all measures.
-However, they can become visually cluttered when many approaches or measures are displayed, inherently assume equal weighting across measures, and produce shapes that depend on the ordering of measures around the circle, which may bias interpretation.

-The Origami plot \parencite{Duan_2023_Origami} addresses some of these limitations by making the polygonal profile order-invariant through auxiliary axes with points equidistant from the center.
-In addition, the method allows explicit weighting of variables, so that selected measures can be emphasized more strongly in the visual profile.
-For a clearer view, one may limit comparisons to Pareto-optimal approaches or a ranking-based subset and group the risk and utility axes and distinguish their labels by color to facilitate interpretation (cf. Figure \ref{fig:origami}).
+Min–max normalized measures are positioned along equally spaced radial axes and connected to form a polygon.
+The resulting geometry encodes the multivariate performance profile of a method: differences in radial extent across axes reveal strengths and weaknesses on individual metrics, while the overall shape conveys balance or imbalance across dimensions.